danibishop/danibishop.github.io/_posts/2022-11-24-en-an-agile-budgeting-proposal.md

     * This amount is never bigger than the budget.
     * If $$SRF(t') = 0$$, the customer has no savings and the provider gets the full budget.
 See the example below about the Predatory Provider.
     * If $$T_S(t') = 0$$, it means that all the available time has been used and the customer has no savings.
+    * **This is the function that condenses all the model**.
+It's shape defines the balance between the customer's and the provider's interests at any given moment.